bryiantan/WarningBanner/README.md

 6. How to create reusable Modal using MVC partial view and jQuery + Bootstrap
 7. How to create reusable Modal using AngularJS Template + AngularUI Bootstrap
 8. How to create an Authorization filter
+9. Enabling Cross-Origin Requests (CORS) in Global.asax file
+10. Enabling Cross-Origin Requests (CORS) for more than one URL
+11. Include Anti-Forgery token in the Ajax POST method during the Web API call

 [See this script in action](/home/index#.WOG0EqK2ncs)